P1060859-2.jpg

 Our Story

-In 2018, Rebecca wrote for the Ignite Buffalo Grant through 43 North and, out of over 800 applicants, made the final cut with her proposal based on the work she was doing at Village, a collaborative space that integrated birthwork alongside her massage and yoga practices.
-From there it was a whirlwind of next rounds/ deeply honed proposals that demanded more tech savvy than she had and it was here where the real magic began to unfold.
-Pauline’s analytical, detail oriented skills got to work and it became apparent very quickly that a merger of these two energies & approaches was something very special.
-Together, they crystalized the vision and won the grant.
+In late spring of 2018, Rebecca wrote for the Ignite Buffalo Grant on the floor of a bathroom in labor & delivery while attending a very long and winding birth.
+The family were in and out of sleep and she kept vigil while putting into words why this work is important and how the grant would amplify her ability to do it.
+Out of over 800 applicants, her proposal made the final cut.
+Based on the foundational work she was doing at Village, a collaborative space that integrated birthwork alongside her massage and yoga practices, she had discovered new avenues that were effective for and supportive of both hospital and home birthers.
+From there it was a whirlwind of next rounds/ deeply honed proposals that demanded more tech savvy than she had, it was here where the real magic began to unfold.
+Pauline’s analytical, detail oriented skills got to work and it became apparent that a merger of these two energies & approaches was something very special.
+Together, they crystalized the vision and secured the grant.

 As a team, they are very much the embodiment of the Yin/Yang; the Taoist philosophy of balance and harmony between two opposing but complimentary forces that are interconnected in a constant state of dynamic flow and transformation.
 Over time, as their own lives shift and change and children grow, so has the vision and practice; expanding further into the space of menopause, education and mentorship.
 Working as a team means being able to support not just the families in this community but expanding the team to encompass other practitioners in a centralized space where the overlooked, undervalued non medical aspects of care around the hormonal transitions of fertility, pregnancy, childbirth and menopause coexist.